Corsica is a road trip paradise. But with high mountains on such a small territory, lots of roads are sinuous.

 The fact is that Corsica is full of mountains.
 So, yes, you have mountain roads.
 But all the millions of people who had no problem driving around Corsica don't write on the Internet that all went well...

-General types of roads in Corsica
+#7 - Most frequent types of roads in Corsica

-Actually there are only specific roads that are really difficult.
 Most roads are really ok.
 It is just that there is only one lane in each direction and they are very very sinuous.
 You keep turning and turning.
 But it reveals splendid scenery at each turn sometimes with the sea, sometimes with mountains.
 So it is actually quite enjoyable.

 This is far less boring than straight line.